payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/slack-notifier.md

 To configure the Notification Service from the command line, use the `notification-slack-configure` asadmin command, specifying the tokens like this:

 ```
-> ./asadmin notification-slack-configure --enabled=true --token1=T43CHENUC --token2=B441EFQB1 --token3=Jas8P3jCZ4wK8Y2m88dCxGkn
+asadmin > notification-slack-configure --enabled=true --dynamic=true --token1=T43CHENUC --token2=B441EFQB1 --token3=Jas8P3jCZ4wK8Y2m88dCxGkn
 ```

-You can use the `--enabled` option to enable/disable the Slack notifier on demand.
+You can use the `--enabled` and `--dynamic` options to enable/disable the Slack notifier on demand.

 Also, you can retrieve the current configuration for the Slack notifier using the `get-slack-notifier-configuration` asadmin command like this:

 ```
-> asadmin get-slack-notifier-configuration
+asadmin > get-slack-notifier-configuration

 Enabled  Token 1    Token 2    Token 3
 true     T43CHENUC  B441EFQB1  Jas8P3jCZ4wK8Y2m88dCxGkn